Robert Alexander Allan, Baron Allan of Kilmahew1

 Heinrich XV Herzog von Niederbayern was the son of Otto III König von Ungarn.1 He died in 1333.1

-Heinrich XV Herzog von Niederbayern also went by the nick-name of Heinrich 'the Natternberger'.1 He was a member of the House of Wittelsbach.1 He succeeded to the title of Herzog von Niederbayern in 1312.1
+Heinrich XV Herzog von Niederbayern also went by the nick-name of Heinrich 'the Natternberger'.1 He was a member of the House of Wittelsbach.1 He succeeded as the Herzog von Niederbayern in 1312.1

 Citations